Best Apple AirPod Features You Might Not Know About…

 #2) Easily Check Out How Much Battery Life Is Left

-Again, the tip here involves using the case right near your iPhone.
+There’s actually TWO easy ways to check out your AirPod battery life remaining.
+The first tip here involves using the case right near your iPhone.
 Simply open the case and a battery status menu will appear on your iPhone telling you how much juice each AirPod has left.

 #3) Pair AirPods With Android Phones

 While the big wireless feature of the AirPods is Apple’s new Apple H1 chip, which is how it connects to iOS devices, the AirPods also have your standard Bluetooth technology.
 This means that they can connect to any device that supports Bluetooth audio technology—like Android phones and Windows PCs.